minstradamuss/minstradamuss/README.md

 ### ⚡ Tech stack
 * Python - I use it whenever I can code
 * C++ - sometimes use in labs, in active study
-* Keras, Catboost, Scikit-learn, Pandas, SQL, TensorFlow - in active study
+* Keras, Catboost, Scikit-learn, Pandas, TensorFlow - in active study

 ### 🗿 Algo trainings
 * Leetcode   (minstradamuss)